Dividend Investing: Build a Passive Income Machine

 Dividend Reinvestment (DRIP)

 Dividend Reinvestment Plans (DRIP) automatically use your dividends to buy more shares.
-This compounds your wealth faster.
+This compounds your wealth faster, which is why understanding how dividend reinvestment works for long-term investors can dramatically change your final corpus.
+You can model the snowball effect with our Dividend Estimator.

 Power of Dividend Reinvestment